-Plain weave fabric is the plain Jane of fabric weaves.
-It is the most simple of the three basic textile weaves which include plain, satin, and twill.
-Plain weave is also known as a linen weave, tabby weave or taffeta weave.
-It is simple in its makeup because it is just the warp and weft threads passing over and under each other.
-There are some alternatives to this basic weave, but generally, it is the same principle that is used to weave every type of this fabric.
+Plain weave fabric is the plainest of fabric weaves.
+It is the simplest of the three basic textile weaves, which include plain, satin, and twill.
+Plain weaves are also known as calico waeve, linen weave, tabby weave, basic weave or taffeta weave.
+Straightforward in its makeup, it has the warp and weft threads passing over and under each other.
+This tutorial will discuss the types of plain weave fabrics as well as its variations and alternatives.

 Balanced plain weave means the warp and weft threads are the same size, the same number of ends per inch as well as the same number of picks that are woven together.
 The balanced plain weave has a chequered board appearance and is sometimes known as one up one down or over-under weave.

 Features of Plain Weave

 Here's a closer look at the plain weaves key features: